Orange-OpenSource/Orange-Boosted-Bootstrap/README.md

 We provide compiled CSS and JS (`ouds-web.*`), as well as compiled and minified CSS and JS (`ouds-web.min.*`).
 [Source maps](https://web.dev/articles/source-maps) (`ouds-web.*.map`) are available for use with certain browsers' developer tools.
 Bundled JS files (`ouds-web.bundle.js` and minified `ouds-web.bundle.min.js`) include [Popper](https://popper.js.org/docs/v2/).

+We also provide a compiled and minified CSS (`ouds-web-bootstrap.*` and `ouds-web-bootstrap.min.*`) enforcing Bootstrap compatibility.

 ## Bugs and feature requests